Limoges: Ancient and medieval history

 Scarce remains of pre-urban settlements have been found in the area of Limoges.
 The capital of the Gaulish people of the Lemovices, who lived in the area, was probably either near Villejoubert, some kilometres south-east of Saint-Léonard-de-Noblat, or St Gence, just west of Limoges.

 The city proper was founded as Augustoritum by the Romans, around 10 BC: "rito-" is Gaulish for "ford".
 The foundation was part of the reorganization of the province by the emperor Augustus, hence the new name.
 The Roman city included an amphitheatre measuring 136 x 115 metres, a theatre, a forum, baths and several sanctuaries.
 According to tradition, a temple consecrated to Venus, Diana, Minerva and Jupiter was located near the modern cathedral.
 The city was on the typical Roman square plan, with two main streets crossing in the centre.
 It had a Senate and a currency of its own, a sign of its importance in the imperial age.
 Later, like many towns and cities in Gaul, it was renamed after the tribe (here the Lemovices) whose chief town it was; "Lemovices" subsequently evolved into "Limoges", and "Lemovicinus" for the area around changed into "Limousin".

 Limoges was evangelized by Saint Martial, who came to the city around 250 with two companions, Alpinianus and Austriclinienus.
 However, in the late 3rd century it was increasingly abandoned, due to unsafe conditions created by the invasions of various Germanic tribes.
 The population was concentrated instead in a more easily fortifiable site, the modern Puy Saint-Étienne, which is the centre of the modern Limoges.
-Starting from the construction of the Abbey of St. Martial (9th century), another settlement grew around the tomb of the saint, while a third area, next to the residence of the viscount (the future Castle of Saint Martial), seems to have been populated from the 10th century.
+Starting with the construction of the Abbey of St. Martial (9th century), another settlement grew around the tomb of the saint, while a third area, next to the residence of the viscount (the future Castle of Saint Martial), seems to have been populated from the 10th century.

 Starting from the 11th century, thanks to the presence of the Abbey of St. Martial and its large library, Limoges became a flourishing artistic centre.
 It was home to an important school of medieval music composition, which is usually called the St. Martial School; its most famous member was the 13th-century troubadour Bertran de Born.

 In the 13th century, at the peak of its splendour, central Limoges consisted of two fortified settlements.